Grizzlies rout Timberwolves 124-96 to tie series at 1 apiece

 MEMPHIS, Tenn.
 (AP) — Ja Morant scored 23 points and handed out 10 assists as the Memphis Grizzlies looked much more like the team that posted the NBA’s second-best record, routing the Minnesota Timberwolves 124-96 on Tuesday night to even up their first-round Western Conference series at 1 apiece.

 Morant went to the bench with 4:40 left to a huge ovation.
 He finished a rebound shy of a triple-double.
-Desmond Bane and Jaren Jackson Jr. each added 16 with Jackson hitting 4 of 7 from 3-point range as the Grizzlies finished with seven in double figures.
+Desmond Bane and Jaren Jackson Jr. each added 16 with Jackson hitting 4 of 7 from 3-point range as the Grizzlies set a franchise-record for largest margin of victory in the postseason.

+Memphis coach Taylor Jenkins said Morant was phenomenal along with the bench outscoring Minnesota 60-43.

+“This is our recipe …,” Jenkins said.
+“But this is the more the style that we got to play.”

-Brandon Clarke, Xavier Tillman Sr. and Ziaire Williams each had 13.
+Seven Grizzlies finished in double figures with Brandon Clarke, Xavier Tillman Sr. and Ziaire Williams each having 13.
 Tyus Jones added 10.

 Game 3 is Thursday night in Minneapolis.